gnzsnz/ib-gateway-docker/README.md

 Most if not all of the settings needed to run IB Gateway in a container are available as environment variables.

-However, if you need to go beyend what's avaiable, the image can be customized by overwriting the default configuration files with custom ones.
-To do this you must set enviroment variable `CUSTOM_CONFIG=yes`.
+However, if you need to go beyond what's available, the image can be customized by overwriting the default configuration files with custom ones.
+To do this you must set the environment variable `CUSTOM_CONFIG=yes`.
 By setting `CUSTOM_CONFIG=yes` `run.sh` script will not replace environment variables on config files.
 You must provide config files ready to be used by IB gateway and IBC, please make sure that you are familiar with [IBC](https://github.com/IbcAlpha/IBC/blob/master/userguide.md) settings.

 Image IB Gateway and IBC config file locations: